kzh/infra/README.md

 # infra-faust
 This repository contains configuration and tooling for my personal cloud infrastructure.
-At the moment, this primarily consist of a two node kubernetes cluster running on bare metal dedicated machines hosted at an OVH datacenter.
-The nodes are connected on a private OVH vlan network.
+At the moment, this primarily consist of a two node kubernetes cluster running on bare metal dedicated machines hosted at a Hetzner datacenter.
+The nodes are connected on a private virtual L2 network.

-**Spec:** 512 GB Memory, 64 CPU, 16TB disk, 500 Mbps
+**Spec:** 256GB DDR4 Memory, 64 CPU, 8TB NVMe disk, 10 Gbps
 **Components:**
 * **Package Manager:** Helm
 * **Networking:** Calico, Istio, MetalLB
 * **Storage:** Rook Ceph
 * **Observability:** Prometheus, Loki, Jaeger, Promtail, Grafana
 * **Database:** CockroachDB
-* **PKI:** cert-manager
+* **PKI:** Step CA, cert-manager

 Tailscale is used to remotely `kubectl` into the cluster.
 Administrative internal services are exposed behind mTLS.